lilwooce/nutritrack/README.md

 ## Project Description

-Our app helps students manage and track their meals at UGA dining halls.
+Our app helps students manage and track their meals at UGA dining halls to maintain a better/healthier life.

 ## Team Members